Taboo (Glamma Kid song)

-"Taboo" is a song by British dancehall musician Glamma Kid featuring Shola Ama.
+"Taboo" is a song by British dancehall musician Glamma Kid featuring English singer Shola Ama.
 It was released on 5 April 1999 as the third single from the debut album Kidology.
-A top 10 hit, the song peaked at No. 10 on the UK Singles Chart, and No. 1 on the UK Dance Chart.
+A top 10 hit, the song peaked at No. 10 on the UK Singles Chart, and No. 1 on the UK Dance Singles Chart.
 The song also charted in the Netherlands and New Zealand, peaking at numbers 26 and 22, respectively.
 In France, it peaked at No. 78.
-The song interpolates the 1985 Sade hit, "The Sweetest Taboo".
+The song interpolates the 1985 Sade hit "The Sweetest Taboo".

 The 'MJ Cole Full Vocal Mix', a garage remix by MJ Cole, proved popular in the UK garage scene in 1999.
 Mixmag included this remix in their list of "16 of the Best Uplifting Vocal Garage Tracks".